 Most people operate on feelings.
 They feel like they worked hard, so they believe they were disciplined.
 But feelings are notoriously unreliable guides.

-At the end of the day, you are left with a vague memory of being “productive,” but the important work remains undone.
-This is the mental drift that steals your potential and a reason why you may feel stressed.
-It is the silent killer of great ambitions, leaving no trace of where your time went or why.
+Your mind wants to protect your ego.
+It’ll smooth over the wasted 20 minutes on social media or the hour spent drifting between low-priority tasks.
+At the end of the day, you’re left with a vague memory of being “productive,” but the important work remains undone.
+This is the mental drift that steals your potential — the silent killer of great ambitions, leaving no trace of where your time went.

 Proof Replaces Intention